Khao Lak: Beaches

 Taken together, these beaches stretch for some 25 km along the Andaman Sea.
 All beaches are public, as are all beaches in Thailand.

 Economy

 Since the tsunami, Khao Lak's infrastructure and economy have bounced back.
 Coastal resorts have been reconstructed or repaired, and new ones have been built or are in the process of being built.
 In 2016, there were reportedly 7,822 hotel rooms at 104 registered accommodations.
-Occupancy rates range from 70-90 percent during the high season period (November–March).
+Occupancy rates range from 70 to 90 percent during the high season period (November–March).

+Over time, the economy in the Khao Lak region has evolved and changed.
+In the past, tin mining played a significant role as an economic sector.
+Today, other industries have come to the forefront.
+Shrimp farms contribute to food production, while fishing continues to be a source of income.
+Rubber plantations provide raw materials for various products, and palm oil plantations are also an important economic factor.
+Additionally, fruit plantations, especially for exotic fruits like mangosteen, rambutan, and durian, have become established.

+Today, tourism has become the main source of income for the region, significantly shaping Khao Lak's economic landscape.
+However, during the COVID-19 pandemic, there was an increased focus on agriculture.
+This emphasis has helped stabilize the economy in a time of uncertainty and showcases the diversity and adaptability of the economic sectors in Khao Lak.

 History

 The lush area around Khao Lak was once called Takola.
 Artifacts dating back to 1,400 years show evidence it was a significant coastal town and trading post of the ancient Maritime Silk Route.

 In 1987, over nine huts were found inside cashew nut trees of Khao Lak Resort, which are one of the most beautiful areas of forest where species of Thai wildlife are a common sight.
 Khao Lak was mentioned for the first time in 1988 in the second edition of Traveller Handbuch Thailand by Stefan Loose Verlag.